Electrician Tools

 Electricians must label many things, such as wires, circuit breakers, disconnects, motor controls, and electrical panels.
 I bought a Brother P Touch label maker many years ago to assist with that.
 It is terrific for labeling all sorts of things using different font sizes and multiple lines on the label.
 I have used it often.

 The P Touch was beneficial when some clients asked me to label their existing electrical panels.
-Having printed labels is much neater and more professional looking.
-The Brother TZ tapes are weather and UV resistant and durable.
+Having printed labels is much neater and more professional-looking.
+The Brother TZ tapes are weather and UV-resistant and durable.

 The one downside to the P Touch is its wide margins at the ends of each label, thereby wasting tape and requiring you to trim the ends with scissors.
-I overcome this by entering several titles in succession, with some spaces in-between, on one long label tape and then printing them out as one.
+I overcame this by entering several titles in succession, with some spaces in-between, on one long label tape and then printing them out as one.
 I then cut it into individual labels with scissors.

 Wire markers are used to label individual wires inside of electrical panels, motor and industrial controls, junction boxes, and other places.